SuperMap-iDesktop/SuperMap-iDesktop-Cross/source/en/docs/DataProcess/EditObjects/OtherEdit.md

 **Basic Steps**

 1. Make the layer editable, and then select one line or region object also you can select more objects by pressing Shift or Ctrl.
-2. Select "Smooth" in "Object Operation" menu, and enter the value of smooth coefficient (default is 4) in the pop-up dialog box.
+2. Click "Object Operations" > "Object Editing" > "Object Operation" group > "Smooth" and enter the value of smooth coefficient (default is 4) in the pop-up dialog box.
 3. Click "OK" button to complete the operation.
 Following pictures illustrates different result on different coefficient values.

 　　![](img/Smooth.png)

 ### Resample

-　　Remove some nodes from the line or the boundary of the region while trying to keep the original shape.
+　　Remove some nodes from line objects or boundaries of region objects while trying to keep their original shapes.

-　　SuperMap provides two resampling algorithm: Blend and Ramer–Douglas–Peucker.
+　　SuperMap provides two resampling algorithm: Blend and Douglas–Peucker.

 **Basic Steps**

-1. Select a geometry object, or you select multiple objects by pressing Shift or Ctrl in current editable layer.
+1. Select one geometry object, or you can select multiple objects by pressing Shift or Ctrl in current editable layer.
-2. Select "Resample" option on "Object Operation" menu, and pop up "Resample Settings" dialog box.
+2. Click "Object Operations" > "Object Editing" > "Object Operation" group > "Resample" and pop up "Resampling Settings" dialog box.
 3. Select an appropriate algorithm at the drop-down box, and enter distance dimension, default is 0.4
 4. Click "OK" button to perform the operation.